 What are collections and charge-offs on a credit report?

-Now that Crystal’s credit score is on the rise, she’s in a better position to achieve her financial goals.
+Now that Crystal’s original 510 credit score is on the rise, she’s in a better position to achieve her financial goals.
 She also has more knowledge about credit so she can hopefully avoid the pitfalls of borrowing in the future!

 Read more credit success stories here.